White Lady (film): Plot

 Flashbacks show Christina's story.
-Robbie befriends her after rescuing her from bullies and Mimi's gang.
+Robbie befriends her after rescuing her from Mimi's gang.
 The two begin a relationship that his father opposes and forces them to separate and have Robbie choose Mimi.
 Soon after, Mimi's friends begin to torment her frequently.
 Christina shuns Robbie after having her way by his and the gang's actions.
 After the gang imprisons her in a storage shed, Mimi drugs a janitor to silence him and Robbie, under her influence, murders Christina by setting the shed on fire.

 In a series of intense ghostly appearances, the White Lady manifests herself to the clique, letting them experience her wrath.
 Each clique member is either killed or left mutilated out of trauma.

 Pearl receives news during a Halloween feast that her mother has leukemia and reveals to Robbie that she is returning to Iloilo.
-Robbie grows overzealous and disoriented after seeing Christina's vision on his cellphone.
+Robbie grows obsessed and disoriented after seeing Christina's vision on his cellphone.
 Pearl escapes to a gypsy tent, wherein she encounters a vision that relives Christina's final moments.
 From here, she learns of Robbie's crime and shuns Robbie.

 Robbie captures Pearl and drags her to the storage shed.
 Jonathan witnesses this and intervenes, only to be subdued by Robbie.
 To try and silence them, Robbie sets the shed on fire and flees the scene on a motorcycle.
 The White Lady, now revealed to be Christina, appears and causes him to crash.
 He runs to a carillon wherein bells play the lullaby, and Christina causes Robbie to fall to his death.
 Pearl and Jonathan manage to survive and escape the shed fire unharmed due to Christina's soul diverting the flames.
 Later on, Christina walks to a light in an empty field, presumably the gate of Heaven.

-Sometime later, Pearl returns to Iloilo and visits Tasya, wherein the former reveals that her mother has died of the ailment.
+Sometime later, Pearl returns to Iloilo and visits Tasya, wherein the former reveals that her mother has died.
 As Tasya reveals that she sees Christina's soul departing for the afterlife in peace, Pearl states that they vow to care for each other despite their losses.
-While the two comfort each other, Christina's voice sings her lullaby as she and God gaze down on Tasya and Pearl from Heaven in the form of wind and sunlight.
+While the two comfort each other, Christina's voice sings her lullaby.